 Fei Chen, Ph.D.

 Chen obtained his Ph.D. in biological engineering from the Massachusetts Institute of Technology, where he worked with Ed Boyden.
 Chen was a Schmidt Fellow at the Broad Institute.
-His awards include the National Institutes of Health Director’s Early Independence Award, the Searle Scholars Award, the Burroughs Wellcome CASI Award, and the Allen Distinguished Investigator Award, and a Merkin Institute Fellowship.
+His awards include the National Institutes of Health Director’s Early Independence Award, the Searle Scholars Award, the Burroughs Wellcome CASI Award, the Allen Distinguished Investigator Award, and a Merkin Institute Fellowship.